What is an X12 EDI Claim?

 Some additional information:

 • HL7v2 ADT was largely built off the X12 EDI standard.
 There are heavy similarities in how the two are structured.
 X12 EDI has more segment types, whereas HL7v2 ADT has more basic data types.
+However, HL7v2 is public.

-X12 EDI Structure
+X12 EDI Claim Structure

-The Structure of X12 EDI files is more complicated than HL7v2 ADT.
+The structure of X12 EDI files is more complicated than HL7v2 ADT.
 Of the 300 transaction types, each is narrowly defined in how they are structured.

 • Transactions are the main unit.
 A group of transactions may be sent together in a “Functional Group“.
 A group of functional groups is called an “Interchange“.
 There are about 300 transaction types.